Telehealth platforms require a unique approach to service design. Learn how Star tackles this complicated problem.

 The digital transformation of healthcare (and, indeed, all industries) will generate new collaboration models, channels, and partnerships.
 It’s important to pay attention to how ethical and economically sustainable they will be for all stakeholders.

 Providing incentives for all stakeholders

 Every party needs to 100% engage in a telehealth ecosystem, but this is where many products fail.
 Why would a doctor change their workflow?
-Why would patients connect their smartwatch and share their private data?
+Why would patients connect their smartwatches and share their private data?
 Qualitative research is needed to deeply understand how clear incentives and value can be provided to each user; otherwise, the service will not be adopted.

 Therefore, starting at the right place is critical for telehealth design.
 Providing task automation for healthcare providers and convenient health insights for patients are often good introductions to a more comprehensive telehealth service.